Weather Safety » SkywarnTM Spotters

 Who will activate SkywarnTM?

 The NWS and/or the local emergency management authorities may activate the SkywarnTM net whenever there is a threat of severe weather or the NWS issues a severe thunderstorm or tornado watch.
 In this case information may be relayed through amateur radio repeaters.
-Localized events may be phoned directory to the NWS and/or local emergency management.
+Localized events should be phoned directory to the NWS and local emergency management.

 Where will SkywarnTM Observations be taken?